BirukGoitom/Abyssinia-Restaurant/README.md

 ## Database Setup

-If you want to use MySQL mode:
+You want to use MySQL mode:

 1. Start MySQL on your local machine.
 2. Create the database and tables using the SQL file: